 I am an industrial research fellow at the Computer Laboratory and help teach the lab's Part 1A software engineering course.

 I mentor and invest in technology start-ups, with a focus on software companies.
-I am a member of the Cambridge Angels and chair the advisory committee for the Bradfield Centre, a state-of-the-art facility for technology companies on the Science Park.
+I am an honorary fellow of the Cambridge Judge Busines School, a Cambridge Angel, and I chair the advisory committee for the Bradfield Centre, a state-of-the-art facility for technology companies on the Science Park.